FRC2713/QRScout/README.md

 }
 ```

-defaultValue: The default value of this field.
+`defaultValue`: The default value of this field.